 - Car Dealer Problem Resolution – Call your local Attorney General – They over see all Car Dealerships and their licenses to sell cars in Massachusetts.If you have a problem with a dealer, the car or your down payment – tell the dealer you are going to the Attorney General – that usually gets their attention.

-If you follow these simple steps you are guaranteed to save money on your next car purchase.
+If you follow these used car buying tips you are guaranteed to save money on your next car purchase.
 Call us with any questions or concerns.